 The network may provide and update the Differential Koffset of a Serving Cell in a non-terrestrial network by sending the Differential Koffset MAC CE described in clause 6.1.3.21.
+The configured Differential Koffset is cleared at handover or upon reception of SystemInformationBlockType31 or systemInformationBlockType31Dedicated.

 The MAC entity shall: